mapmeld/our-moment-apart/README.md

 6. P.A.: bosses with secrets
 7. Rita Wan: reverse culture shock
 8. Cloud Atlas Bug: programmers interacting with bugs over multiple lifetimes
-9. Idealist House: Terrace House in a dystopian future
-10. Morozov and Me: a joke that becomes an intelligence asset
+9. Morozov and Me: a joke that becomes an intelligence asset
-11. Battlestar *Erratica*: an information theory starship
+10. Battlestar *Erratica*: an information theory starship
-12. The *Zalos* Interpretation: aliens' first contact takes place at sea
+11. The *Zalos* Interpretation: aliens' first contact takes place at sea

 ## Copyright statement